abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

     - Dequeue: remove the oldest element
     - Enqueue and dequeue occur at the opposit sides
 - Stack overflow: push an item when the stack is full.

+The implementation is here in the link ....

 ### Application of Queue
 - OS job scheduling